whitebrandon/movie-quote-generator/README.md

-# Techdegree Project 1 | A RANDOM QUOTE GENERATOR
+A RANDOM MOVIE QUOTE GENERATOR

-a COURSE BY TREEHOUSE

-JS CODE by Brandon White | white.brandonsean@gmail.com

 ## Objective:
-The objective of this project was to create a web app that displays random famous quotes each time a button is clicked.
+The objective of this project was to create a web app that displays random famous movie quotes each time a button is clicked.

 ## Summary of Results:
 * The quotes.js file holds an array named **quotes**, which contains a series of seventy-five quote _objects_.